 Whose Insurance Pays for Lost Wages?

-If you have health insurance or personal injury protection (PIP), I'd also encourage you to use it to help pay your medical bills.
+If you have health insurance or personal injury protection (PIP), use it to help pay your medical bills.
 If you have PIP insurance on your car (or on the car you were in at the time of the accident), that insurance company should pay your 80 percent of the wages you lost from missing work due to injuries.

 In summary, if you were hurt in an auto accident, it's best to use all forms of available insurance to ensure you're fully compensated for the days of work you missed.